SBI Card Q1 profit more than doubles to Rs 627 cr, asset quality improves

-SBI Cards and Payment Services Ltd (SBI Card) on Thursday reported 105.5 per cent decline in net profit to Rs 627 crore in the first quarter ended June 30.
-The SBI-promoted card issuance company had reported a net profit of Rs 305 crore in the April-June quarter of the previous fiscal (2021-22).
+SBI Cards and Payment Services Ltd (SBI Card) on Thursday reported 105.5 per cent rise in net profit to Rs 627 crore in the first quarter ended June 30, 2022.
+The SBI-promoted card issuance company had reported a net profit of Rs 305 crore in the April-June quarter of the previous fiscal.

 The company's revenue from operations increased 31 per cent to Rs 3,100 crore in the quarter under review as against Rs 2,362 crore in the same quarter last fiscal.